marczz/git-memo/source/remote.rst

 Adding a new remote
 -------------------
-In my local ``git-memo`` repository:
+To add a new remote called ``myserver``, in my local ``git-memo`` repository, I do:
 ::

     git remote add myserver git://myserver.com/cramz/git-memo.git

-add a new remote called ``myserver``, this does not fetch or push, or checkout anything, but the next:
+this does not fetch or push, or checkout anything, but the next:
 ::

     git fetch